* More budget leeway key for Italy’s support for Juncker

 These are things which he has said he would like to see exempted from deficit calculations.

-Renzi appears to have some blessing from Germany, the most ardent stickler for EU budget rules.
+Renzi appears to have the blessing of Germany, the most ardent defender of EU budget rules.

 “I want to make sure that we do everything in our power to make sure that countries that seriously implement reforms should get encouragement and support,” German State Secretary for Europe Michael Roth said at an event in the Italian parliament.

-He echoed remarks on Monday by Economy Minister Sigmar Gabriel, who said he was open to debate on giving EU countries more time and flexibility to meet the bloc’s deficit targets as long as they were committed to reforms to boost competitiveness.
+He was echoing remarks on Monday from German Economy Minister Sigmar Gabriel, who said he was open to debate on giving EU countries more time and flexibility to meet the bloc’s deficit targets as long as they were committed to reforms to boost competitiveness.

-EU policymakers say ensuring this commitment to reforms is the most difficult issue.
+EU policymakers say that it is precisely this commitment to reforms that is the most difficult issue.

-Last year, France was granted two more years to bring its deficit below the EU ceiling, but it has yet to deliver on promised reforms and looks likely to miss the extended deadline.
+Last year, France was granted two more years to bring its budget deficit below the EU ceiling, but it did not deliver on its promises of reforms and appears poised to miss the extended deadline.